QueenieCplusplus/QuickGoThru/README.md

   https://github.com/QueenieCplusplus/iOS_Back_7 (URLSession, Post is safer than Get)

-* 1/29 『底層系統』UIMainThread as Serial in ForeGround, and Worker Threads as Concurrent in Background
+* 1/29 『底層系統』UIMainThread as Serial in ForeGround, and WorkerThreads as Concurrent in Background

 * 1/30 『系統服務』System Notification and Customed Notification